 In our lives, we function best when we give complete attention to one task before going on to the next.
 The book, The 4-Hour Workweek, by best-selling business advice author, Timothy Ferriss, extol the virtues of “single-tasking”.

-The practise of mindfulness or “single-focus” by followers of Buddhism has shown to benefit the brain in many ways.
+The practice of mindfulness or “single-focus” by followers of Buddhism has been shown to benefit the brain in many ways.
 Be where you are, otherwise, you will miss your life, said Buddha.

 2. Don’t be a superwoman

 Don’t expect yourself to be a superwoman.
 This is not only a very egoistic way to be, but it also says something about your need to control everything in your life.

 Smart women learn to delegate various aspects of their lives and even to train their Indian husbands to take over some tasks (yes, it can be done).

 A good first move is to get rid of artificial stimulants, like alcohol, caffeine and smoking, which only mask the symptoms and do nothing to cure the cause of stress.
 Instead, eat well and eat right.

 Any doctor or nutritionist will tell you that a well-balanced diet of fruits and vegetables is the way to reduce anxiety and stress to the lowest level.
 It’s not just what you eat, it’s also when you eat it.